Rani8982/Facial-Emotion-Recognition-using-local-and-global-features/README.md

 **Dataset**
 <br>
-RAD-DB dataset has been used for this model which has 7 emotion classes.
+RAF-DB dataset has been used for this model which has 7 emotion classes.

 **LightCNN Model**
 <BR>